 Wac Arts are delighted to be receiving £30,000 in funding from the Andrew Lloyd Webber Foundation, as announced today.
-The funding, spread over the next three years, will enable us to continue to provide top level training on our Diploma and Senior Wac Arts programmes.
+The funding, spread over the next three years, will enable us to continue to provide specialist tutors on our Diploma and Senior Wac Arts programmes.

 Following on from last December’s Centre Stage report, priority was given to organisations, such as Wac Arts, that ‘champion diversity and break down barriers’.
 Our own Celia Greenwood said in the report ‘We are stuck in a place that is completely out of step with what the industry could be if we were to provide more diverse performers.’
 Our young people are 78% from Black and Minority Ethnic backgrounds, 19% have special educational needs and 72% come from a background of deprivation.
 We offer an arts programme, responding to young people’s interests and requests, and we work with artist tutors and art forms which reflect our diverse community.
 The grant not only allows us to continue our work, but recognises Wac Arts as an organisation working to bring diverse talent into the arts.